Skip to content

-The New Year is upon us and Egypt has been on every list of the best destinations to visit.
-The country offers a multitude of activities and destinations from stunning beaches to historical sites, from desserts and sandy dunes to forests and vast greenery, you’ll definitely find all that you wish for.
-So, we thought we’d compile a list of the top new attractions that should not be missed in Egypt this year and the ones that you might not have heard of yet.
-With plenty to choose from the best Egyptian destinations, it could and should be your next holiday!
+The New Year is upon us, and Egypt has been on every list of the best destinations.
+The country offers many activities and destinations, from stunning beaches to historical sites, from deserts and sandy dunes to forests and vast greenery; you’ll find all you wish for.
+So, we thought we’d compile a list of the top new attractions that should not be missed in Egypt this year and the ones you might not have heard of yet.
+With plenty to choose from, the best Egyptian destinations could and should be your next holiday!

 Cairo – Best Egyptian Destinations

-Cairo should always be among the cities you stop at during your visit to Egypt.
-Not only is it the capital, but it’s a city that is always offering something new.
-There are plenty of new attractions that will open to visitors, including the magnificent Grand Egyptian Museum.
+Cairo should always be among the cities you stop visiting in Egypt.
+Not only is it the capital, but it’s also a city that offers something new.
+Many new attractions, including the magnificent Grand Egyptian Museum, will open to visitors.

-The Grand Egyptian Museum (GEM) is currently under construction with a planned late 2020 opening that will be a grand international affair.
-Many of the artefacts and antiquities currently housed at the Egyptian Museum in Tahrir Square will be transferred to this new museum for its strategic location two kilometres from the Giza pyramids.
+The Grand Egyptian Museum (GEM) is currently under construction and is planned to open in late 2020.
+It will be a grand international affair.
+Many of the artefacts and antiquities presently housed in the Egyptian Museum in Tahrir Square will be transferred to this new museum because of its strategic location two kilometres from the Giza pyramids.

-Described as the biggest museum in the world, the Grand Egyptian Museum is sited on 120 acres of land.
-The full Tutankhamun collection, including over 5000 pieces, will be found at this new museum with many pieces to be displayed for the very first time.
+Described as the biggest museum in the world, the Grand Egyptian Museum is located on 120 acres of land.
+This new museum will house the complete Tutankhamun collection, including over 5,000 pieces, many of which will be displayed for the first time.
 The museum will also display 50,000 artefacts, including pieces relocated from Luxor, Minya, Sohag, Assiut, Beni Suef, Fayoum, the Delta, and Alexandria.

-Baron Empian Palace is another well-known attraction in Cairo that has been closed off for years and will soon be open to the public after a major reconstruction and restoration job took place in 2019.
+Baron Empian Palace is another well-known attraction in Cairo that has been closed for years.
+After a major reconstruction and restoration job in 2019, it will soon be open to the public.
 The palace’s beautiful structure and long history make it perfect for a visit.

 Capital Business Park is an impressive new hangout in the Sheikh Zayed District.
-You can visit it at Christmas time or New Year’s to see the amazing decorations and lights or around the year to walk around its shops and cafes for a nice time out.
+You can visit it at Christmas or New Year’s to see the fantastic decorations and lights or anytime else to walk around its shops and cafes for a lovely time out.

-While we’re in the Giza area, you might as well go Camel Riding at the Giza Pyramids but make sure that you haggle with the camel owner, as they tend to price really high.
+While in the Giza area, you might as well go Camel Riding at the Giza Pyramids.
+Ensure you haggle with the camel owner, as they tend to price high.
 Anyway, it’s a great way to enjoy a great view of the Giza Pyramids.

 Film Locations in Italy: Cities and Landscapes

 While on a journey to the past, you cannot miss Al-Moez Street, one of the oldest and most amazing stunning places in Islamic Cairo.
-You can start off from the direction of Al-Azhar Mosque up to El-Hussein Mosque, Bab Zweila and Bab El-Fetouh, all along the street you’ll find numerous ancient houses and schools, so be sure to take your time and look around.
+You can start from the direction of Al-Azhar Mosque up to El-Hussein Mosque, Bab Zweila and Bab El-Fetouh; all along the street, you’ll find numerous ancient houses and schools, so be sure to take your time and look around.

-Another great experience would be watching a Tanoura Show at Wekalet El-Ghoury, the Egyptian folk dance performed by Sufi dancers is mesmerizing to be sure and will be an experience to remember.
-They are performed every Saturday and Wednesday from 8:30 pm, with free admission.
+Another great experience would be watching a Tanoura Show at Wekalet El-Ghoury.
+The Egyptian folk dance performed by Sufi dancers is mesmerizing and will be an experience to remember.
+The shows are performed every Saturday and Wednesday from 8:30 p.m., and admission is free.

-If you’re looking for more invigorating activities, then head to Al-Qataneyah Dunes for Sand-boarding and barbecuing.
-Located 80 km southwest of the city, you can finally escape all the noise and the traffic and enjoy your time in the cast dessert with your friends while surfing or sand-boarding at high speeds, and barbequing.
+Head to Al-Qataneyah Dunes for Sandboarding and barbecuing if you want more stimulating activities.
+Located 80 km southwest of the city, you can finally escape all the noise and the traffic and enjoy your time in the cast desert with your friends while surfing or sandboarding at high speeds and barbecuing.

-As far as room and board, you won’t find a better place to stay than Mena House Oberoi El-Haram in Giza, with its perfect view of the three Pyramids of Giza and hundreds of acres of greenery.
-The hotel was initially a hunting lodge that was built in 1869 for King Ismail Pasha and now it is one of the most beautiful hotels in the country.
+Regarding room and board, you won’t find a better place to stay than Mena House Oberoi El-Haram in Giza, with its perfect view of the three Pyramids and hundreds of acres of greenery.
+The hotel was initially a hunting lodge built in 1869 for King Ismail Pasha, and now it is one of the most beautiful hotels in the country.

 Film Locations in Italy: Cities and Landscapes